 What to See: Lions, Wildebeest Zebras, Gazelles, Leopards and many more.

-Serengeti shares a contiguous border with Maasai Mara and is considered as one of the least disturbed eco systems of the continent.
+Serengeti shares a contiguous border with Maasai Mara and is considered as one of the least disturbed ecosystems of the continent.
 Its large expanse of grassland filled with rocky outcrops, rivers and woods, makes it ideal for game drives and is one of the best places to witness the unique hunting by the Big Cats of the jungle.
-The park is the starting point of the annual phenomenon of the Great Migration where millions of wildebeest, zebras, and gazelles march to the adjacent Maasai Mara in Kenya providing ample hunting opportunities for hyenas, cheetahs, lions and leopards chasing the pack.
+The Serengeti National Park in Tanzania is the starting point of the annual phenomenon of the Great Migration where millions of wildebeest, zebras, and gazelles march to the adjacent Maasai Mara in Kenya providing ample hunting opportunities for hyenas, cheetahs, lions and leopards chasing the pack.

 Best Time to Visit: June to October, Great Migration.